The Session Men

 Big Jim Sullivan

 Eric Ford was a mentor to Big Jim Sullivan from the start.
 Every time he was on a session with Eric he would help him with either reading or how to behave.
-We both played in a group with pianist Reg Guest.
+We both played in a Group with pianist Reg Guest.
 It was called the ‘Nashville 5‘.
-We were on a radio program called ‘Cool Spot‘ every week and we did a lot of instrumentals.
+We were on a Radio program called ‘Cool Spot‘ every week and we did a lot of instrumentals.
 Jim played a lot of Chet Atkins arrangements.
 Reg did the backings for these pieces.
-Eric played Gibson ES-335 on these sessions but later he bought a 6 string Bass guitar.
-It was the time of the clicky bass lines and Eric would enhance the main bass laid down by Alan Weighle who was possibly the first electric bassist in England.
+Eric played Gibson ES-335 on these sessions but later he bought a 6 string Bass Guitar.
+It was the time of the clicky bass lines and Eric would enhance the main Bass laid down by Alan Weighle who was possibly the 1st Electric Bassist in England.

 Vick Flick – Guitarist